billy-le/billyle.dev/packages/website/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 Highlight all the output and then paste it into the modal and then click save.

 After that, you will want to review your Hetzner configuration before you complete the transaction.

 If all looks okay, go ahead and create it.
 It will take less than a minute to spin up your new server.

 If you mess up, you can always delete the server and start a new one since they charge by the hour.

 ## Installing Coolify

 Once your server is created, you will see an IP address for your remote server.
-This is how you will connect to it and configure your server to use Coolify.
+You will connect to it and configure your server to use Coolify.

 In your terminal, type in these commands: